170 further coronavirus cases in North Kesteven

 UK case numbers currently only include LFT results for England and Northern Ireland, with lateral flow testing data for Scotland due to be added in the coming weeks.

 There were no new coronavirus deaths recorded in the latest 24-hour period in North Kesteven.

 The dashboard shows 258 people had died in the area by February 2 (Wednesday) – which was unchanged from Tuesday.

 They were among 12,518 deaths recorded across the East Midlands.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in North Kesteven.

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

-The figures also show that three-quarters of people in North Kesteven have received a booster dose of a Covid-19 vaccine.
+The figures also show that nearly nine in 10 people in North Kesteven have received two doses of a Covid-19 vaccine.

-The latest figures show 80,083 people had received a booster or third dose by March 10 (Thursday) – 75% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.
+The latest figures show 93,577 people had received both jabs by February 1 (Tuesday) – 88% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.